BasicComputation/x64-lecture/C01 - Calculator project.md

 If a left parenthis is encountered, you push it on the operator stack, and continue as if it is a new expression. <br>
 When a right parenthesis is encountered, it means that all operations waiting on the stack until left parenthesis must be done.
 After that pop left parenthesis.

+It is good to give each operators on the operator stack values according to their precedence, so then it easier to compare. <br>
+Left and right parenthesis has to have lower precedence than the others. <br>
+Also if you allow SIN, COS, SQR and so on, you have to give operators a value.

 **Procedure** <br>
 When you read from the start of an expression, you first have to check for '-', '(', and the procede.
 - Initial condition
-1. If a minus you push it onto operator stack and the number 0 onto number stack so you have "0 - "
+1. If a minus you push a unary minus (has greater precedence than exponent (?)) onto operator stack and the number 0 onto number stack so you have "0 unary - "
 2. If a left parenthesis you push it onto the stack for operators and goto beginning as if a new expression begins.
 - Main body
 1. Get number, push it onto stack, if not a number its a error.